Having been a beauty editor since the ‘80s, I’ve known Linda Wells for nearly as long.

 LW: I was so lucky to meet Fredric Brandt, the most brilliant dermatologist, in the late ‘90s and became his patient and friend.
 I never directed him after our first meeting; he always did the work, never overdone, never strange.
 Now that Fred is no longer with us, I go to his associate, the dear, funny, artful Rob Anolik, though I don’t go often enough.

 [Editor’s note: injectable filler is a temporary treatment designed to add volume to certain areas of the face.
-Like any medical procedure, filler has possible side effects and risks, so talk to your doctor to decide if they’re right for you.
+Like any medical procedure, filler has possible side effects and risks, so talk to a licensed provider to decide if they’re right for you.
 Have more questions about filler?
 Chat with a trained aesthetic specialist now.]

 Spotlyte: Could you speak about your first injectable wrinkle reducers experience?